Developing capacity-focused leaders and teams

 Productivity Needs a Bold Shift

 Many professionals today are still operating with a work style built for a different era.
-When a leaders and teams redesign how work gets done, to meet today’s demands, everyone naturally optimizes their capacity, reducing drag (i.e., delay) and whiplash (i.e., context switching).
+When leaders and teams redesign how work gets done, to meet today’s demands, everyone naturally optimizes their capacity, reducing drag (i.e., delay) and whiplash (i.e., context switching).

 What Others are Saying…